VStr20/Siamese-Networks-and-GAN/README.md

 Siamese Networks for facial recognition
-GAn for generating photo realistic images
+GAN for generating photorealistic images